rapiz1/Rapiz1/README.md

 - ⚡ Fun fact: ...
 -->

-- 😄 I am Yujia Qiao.
+- 😄 I am Yujia Qiao, a college sophomore at HUST.
 I usually use the username Rapiz.
 Sometimes *rapiz, rapiz1, Rapiz1.*
 - 🏆 I used to participate in algorithm contests.[Got a Gold Medal🥇 and a Brozne Medal🥉 in ACM/ICPC](https://icpc.global/ICPCID/6TMTTSRK8SRZ)  [![Codeforces Rating](https://cfrating.ihcr.top/?user=rapiz&style=flat-square)](https://codeforces.com/profile/rapiz)
 - 🔭 I’m currently working on open-source software.
 Previously completed [Google Summer of Code 2020](https://gist.github.com/Rapiz1/a4bc437f8960081a5be1495d50c96a37).
 I developed several container libraries for the Chapel programming language.
 - 🌱 I’m currently learning the operating system and the computer network.